Frequently Asked Questions (FAQs)

-If you think you are nearing completion, the best thing to do is to make an appointment for personal advice with the Faculty Office staff by calling them on 0800 438 254, calling in to FG.G.04 or by email.
+If you think you are nearing completion, the best thing to do is to make an appointment for personal advice with the School Office staff by calling them on 0800 438 254, calling in to FG.G.04 or by email.
 The advisers will check your record and let you know whether you are on track to complete the requirements of your qualification and if not, what else needs to be done.

 The answer to this question depends on a lot of things - what major/s you're taking, which qualification you're enrolled in, how far through the qualification you are, amongst other things.
-The best thing to do is to make an appointment for personal enrolment advice with the Faculty Office staff by calling them on 0800 438 254, calling in to FG.G.04 or by email.
+The best thing to do is to make an appointment for personal enrolment advice with the School Office staff by calling them on 0800 438 254, calling in to FG.G.04 or by email.

 You will not be able to add any papers after these times, but you may still be able to withdraw from papers after this.
 However penalties will likely be incurred.
-If you are not sure where you stand, please contact the Faculty Office for advice as soon as you can - and the sooner the better.
+If you are not sure where you stand, please contact the School Office for advice as soon as you can - and the sooner the better.

 This means you have not clearly passed enough of your papers to be automatically eligible for re-entry into the following academic year.
 To be automatically eligible for re-entry, you must gain unrestricted passes (ie; C grades or better) in papers worth at least half of the total points you are enrolled in for the relevant year.
 It is best to try to avoid becoming ineligible for re-entry as if you do become ineligible, that ineligibility will remain on your record forever.